PassKit/passkit-c-sharp-quickstart/README.md

 - RedeemCoupon() - an optional method that redeems a coupon that has been made
 - VoidCoupon() - an optional method that voids a coupon that has been made
 - DeleteCampaign() - an optional method that deletes a campaign and any associated offers or coupons

-### Boarding Passes
-QuickstartFlights will create a carrier, flight, an arrival airport, a departure airport, flight designator and boarding pass for one person.
-It contains the methods:
-- CreateTemplate() - creates the pass template for flights and boarding passes
-- CreateCarrier() - takes a new carrier code and creates a new carrier
-- CreateAirports() - takes a new airport code and creates a new airport
-- CreateFlight() - takes templateId , from previous method, to use as base template and uses a carrier code, created from previous method, and creates a new flight
-- CreateFlightDesignator() - creates flight designator using flight code
-- CreateBoardingPass() - takes templateId, from previous method, and customer details creates a new boarding pass, and sends a welcome email to deliver boarding pass url
-- DeleteFlightAssets() - an optional method that deletes the flight objects recently created

 ### Event Tickets
 QuickstartEventTickets will create a venue, production, an event, a ticket type, issue a ticket, validate a ticket and redeem a ticket.